learn-co-students/module-4-round-1-code-challenge---houston-082718-bot-battlr-code-challenge-1541605495/README.md

 `BotCollection` and `YourBotArmy` are container components. `BotCollection` is where all the bots will be displayed, while `YourBotArmy` (the green portion on the top of the screen) will only display the bots that have been selected by the user.

-`BotPage` is the highest component below App, and serves as the main container for all of the pieces of the page.
+`BotsPage` is the highest component below App, and serves as the main container for all of the pieces of the page.